Battle of Lissa (1866): Prelude

-After the Italian coast came into sight at dawn, the Austrians set course for Monte Conero.
-At around 4:00 a.m., the lookout on the Archduke Ferdinand Max sighted smoke in the direction of the course.
-Soon afterwards, at around 4:20 a.m., a steamer was sighted by the Elisabeth.
-The Elisabeth was immediately ordered to reconnoitre.
-When the Elisabeth had approached the foreign steamer to within about 1.5 nmi, the ship - the Radaviso Esploratore under the command of Marchese di Orengo - hoisted the Italian flag.
-This was answered by the Elisabeth by hoisting her own flag and firing a few shots, whereupon the Esploratore immediately turned and headed for Ancona.
+After the Italian coast came into sight at dawn on 27 June, the Austrians set course for Monte Conero.
+At around 04:00 a lookout on Erzerhog Ferdinand Max sighted smoke in the direction of their course.
+Around 04:20 a steamer was sighted by the gunboat Kaiserin Elisabeth, which was directed to investigate.
+When Elisabeth approached the unknown steamer to within about 1.5 nmi, the ship - the dispatch boat Radaviso Esploratore under the command of the Marchese di Orengo - hoisted the Italian flag.
+This was answered by Elisabeth hoisting the Austrian flag and firing a few shots, whereupon Esploratore immediately turned and headed for Ancona.

-The Elisabeth tried to cut off the Italian ship, but the Esploratore soon got out of range due to her greater speed.
-At 5:30 a.m. she was about 2.5 nmi from Ancona.
-Contrary to expectations, the enemy fleet was almost completely anchored on the Rede.
-The Italians, alerted by the Esploratore, then set off.
-At around 6:30 a.m., four armored ships approached Monte Conero in their wake, followed at intervals by other Italian ships.
-Several wooden ships formed a second wave between the armored ships.
+Elisabeth tried to cut off the Italian ship, but Esploratore soon got out of range due to her greater speed, and by 05:30 she was about 2.5 nmi from Ancona.
+Contrary to Austrian expectations, most of the Italian fleet was now anchored at Ancona.
+The Italians, alerted by Esploratore, then set sail, and around 06:30, four of their ironclads approached Monte Conero, followed at intervals by other Italian ships.

-Due to the superiority of the proximity of the shore batteries and a possible naval mine belt, Rear Admiral von Tegetthoff decided to retreat to Fasana at 7:30 a.m.Admiral Persano cruised the latitude of Lissa from July 9 to 11, but without taking any action against the Austrians.
-His passive behavior was increasingly criticized and the Minister of the Navy ordered him to finally take some kind of promising action.
-It was therefore decided to occupy the island of Lissa.
-The aim was to create a maritime base of operations so that the Italian land force could later land in Dalmatia relatively safely.
+Due to the presence of Italian coastal artillery and a possible naval mine belt, Tegetthoff decided to withdraw to Pula at 07:30.
+Admiral Persano then cruised along the latitude of Lissa from 9-11 July, but without taking any action against the Austrians.
+His passive behavior was increasingly criticized and the Italian Minister of the Navy ordered him to finally take some form of offensive action.
+It was therefore decided to occupy the island of Lissa, and to create a naval base of operations so that an Italian land force could later land in Dalmatia in relative safely.